-If an applicant for licensure is foreign-trained, he or she must demonstrate a working knowledge of the English language.
+If an applicant for licensure is foreign-trained must demonstrate a working knowledge of the English language.
 The fee to take the TOEFL-IBT at a Michigan-based location is approximately \$195.00.

-An applicant for relicensure must pass the occupational therapy jurisprudence examination.
-The estimated cost to take the examination is \$53.00.
+An applicant for relicensure must pass the podiatric medicine and surgery jurisprudence exam.
+The estimated cost to take the exam is \$53.00.
+An applicant for relicense after a lapse of more than 3 years will be required to submit fingerprints.
+The estimated cost for obtaining fingerprints is approximately \$61.60.